postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 * A select box for each run and an option to select all runs.
     * Select one or more collection runs and select **Delete** to remove them.
 * The start time of the collection run.
-* The run source, duration, all tests, passed tests, failed tests, skipped tests, and the average response time.Select any of these items to sort the table by that item.
+* The run source, duration, all tests, passed tests, failed tests, skipped tests, and the average response time.
+Select any of these items to sort the table by that item.
 Select again to change the sort order.

 Hover over an item to show the following controls:

-* **View details** action - Select to open the **Test Results** tab for the collection run, as described in [viewing test results](#viewing-test-results).
+* **View report** - Select to open the **Test Results** tab for the collection run, as described in [viewing test results](#viewing-test-results).
-* **Share** action - Select to share the results with another team member.
+* **Share** - Select to share the results with another team member.
 This provides a link you can give to other team members so they can view details of this run.
 Note that this doesn't work in personal workspaces.

 ## Sharing collection runs